rwxrob/boost/README.md

 ## Day 12: Manage Users, Groups, and Permissions

-1. How Much About User Stuff Do I Need to Know?
+1. How Much User Stuff Do I Need to Know?
 1. Create and Manage Users and Groups
    1. Use `adduser` and `useradd` to Create User
    1. Use `deluser` and `userdel` to Delete User